elikatz/el-webserver/readme.txt

 I close the port on a key-stroke so just Ctrl-C at the end.

-I implemented the bonus as the default for text.
-Google API is a bit buggy so it won't let you test it more than a few times per time interval.
+Google API is a bit buggy
+so it won't let you test it more than a few times per time interval.

 I must attribute my code to various tutorials online.
 There isn't any one peice